CAprogs/PandaScan/docs/EN/README.en.md

 ## Important ⚠️

-1. PandaScan 🐼 was created to facilitate the download and reading of your favorite manga locally.
-This project is non-profit and is intended for purely personal use.
+1. PandaScan 🐼 was created to facilitate the download and reading of your favorite mangas locally.
+This project is non-profit and intended for purely personal use.
-2. Excessive and frequent downloading can cause a website to malfunction.
-Please use this tool responsibly for the good of all.
+2. Excessive and frequent downloading may cause a website to malfunction.
+Please use this tool responsibly for the benefit of all.
-3. If some downloaded files are empty, it is completely normal!
+3. If some downloaded files are empty, it's completely normal!
 Websites are not perfect, and data storage can be costly.

-_**If you can afford to buy the works you read online, do it, even just to support the mangakas**_ 🥰 !
+_**If you have the means to buy the works you read online, do it, if only to support the mangakas**_ 🥰!

 ## Author ✍️